 We have pulled together a range of advice on clearing snow and ice in public areas:

-There's no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.
-(It's unlikely you'll be sued or held legally responsible for any injuries on the path if you have cleared it carefully).
+- There's no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.

 - Clear snow or ice early in the day.
 It’s easier to move fresh, loose snow rather than hard snow that has packed together from people walking on it

 - Use salt or sand - not water.
 If you use water to melt the snow, it may refreeze and turn to black ice

 - Use ordinary table or dishwasher salt - a tablespoon for each square metre you clear should work.
 Don’t use the salt found in salting bins - this will be needed to keep the roads clear.

 - Take care where you move snow - make sure it doesn’t block people’s paths or drains.

 - Offer to clear your neighbours’ paths - if they have difficulty getting in and out of their home, offer to clear snow and ice around their property as well.